dgonz64/redux-form-auto/README.md

 This library allows your React application to automatically generate forms and validation code using [ReduxForm](https://github.com/erikras/redux-form/) for state management.
 The form and validations are generated following a schema inspired by [SimpleSchema](https://github.com/aldeed/simple-schema-js).

 At the moment the only *skin* included is a stylable set of css's that happens to be compatible with [Bootstrap 3](http://getbootstrap.com/docs/3.3/).
+There's also an antd skin [here](https://github.com/dgonz64/redux-form-auto-antd).
 More skins will be added.
 [Join me](#help-wanted)!

 ## Watch a demo